Moving to a new home

 If you receive any social welfare payments, such as Child Benefit or Jobseeker's Benefit, you will need to contact your social welfare office or Intreo centre to let them know your new address. even if you are paid electronically.
 They will require proof of your new address, such as a utility bill or bank statement.

 You will also have to update the details of any services, such as gas, electricity, or phone, for which you receive the Household Benefits Package.

-You will need to notify your change of address to your doctor, dentist, optician and any other health professionals who deal with you.
-If you are moving to a new area and wish to change, you can contact the Local Health Office for details of health professionals in your area.
-The Local Health Office can also provide a list of GPs in the area who participate in the medical card scheme.
-If you are changing, ask your current health professionals to transfer your records to the new ones.
+You will need to notify your change of address to your doctor, dentist, optician and any other health and wellbeing professionals that you attend.
+If you are moving to a new area and want to find new services, you can contact the Local Health Office for details of health professionals in your area.
+The Local Health Office can also provide a list of GPs in the area who participate in the medical card scheme or GP visit card scheme.
+If you are changing services, ask your current health professionals to transfer your records to the new ones.